 The inside of the frame shall be well greased before the cover is finally placed.
-The frames shall be a minimum 150mm deep and set on a minimum of two courses and maximum of four courses of 225mm brickwork with any further adjustments to be agreed with the Project Engineer.
-See Clause 4.3.11 for type of Brickwork bond and Mortar laying joint
+The frames shall be set on a minimum of two courses and maximum of four courses of 225mm brickwork with any further adjustments to be agreed with the Project Engineer.

+See Clause 4.3.11 for type of brickwork bond and mortar laying joint